ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-adfs.md

-# Up-party - Connect AD SF with SAML 2.0
+# Up-party - Connect AD FS with SAML 2.0

 FoxIDs can be connected to AD FS with a [up-party SAML 2.0](up-party-saml-2.0.md).
 Where AD FS is a SAML 2.0 Identity Provider (IdP) and FoxIDs is acting as an SAML 2.0 Relying Party (RP).